IU-PR/xai/content/docs/Groups/Megatoken.md

 ### Sentiment Probing

-Let’s start with a simple task: sentiment classification.
+Let's start with a simple task: sentiment classification.

 Instead of stacking a heavy model on top of our compressed sequence (which could hide the true quality of the token set), we go lightweight.
 We attach a small classifier — a probing head — to each token embedding and let every token "vote" on the sentiment.

-Here’s how it works:
+Here's how it works:

 1. Each token embedding {{<katex>}}E_i{{</katex>}} passes through a shared MLP:
    {{<katex display>}} \text{logit}_i = f(E_i) {{</katex>}}